nightowl886/Patient-Survey/README.md

 ---

-### My Dataset
+## My Dataset
 Since the original HCAHPS dataset used in the tutorial was no longer available, I used the **2023 CMS Hospital Provider Cost Report** instead.
-The structure of my dataset is similar (hospital-level with CCN, name, fiscal year, and bed counts), but the actual content and formatting differ from the blogger’s sample.
+The structure of my dataset is similar, but the actual content and formatting differ from the blogger’s sample.
 This substitution ensures reproducibility while demonstrating adaptability in sourcing reliable alternative data.

 ### 1. Patient Survey(HCAHPS) - Hospital